lrleon/samsung/codeBook.md

 deviations of variables already described.

-The functions should be executed from a R repl and they assume that the working directory is the root of samsung database.
+The functions should be executed from a R repl and they assume that the working directory is the root of samsung database (named "UCI HAR Dataset")

 The most interesting functions are: